Is HireSphere an applicant tracking system (ATS)?

-What makes us different from other recruitment software on the market?
+What makes HireSphere different from other recruitment software?

 There are two major types of recruitment software: job boards and applicant tracking systems.

-Job boards such as LinkedIn, Dice, Indeed, Monster, etc include the resumes of active candidates and in the case of LinkedIn both Passive / Active candidates.
-These services provide bulk candidates.
+Job boards such as LinkedIn, Dice, Indeed, and Monster include the resumes of active (and passive) candidates.
+Essentially, these services provide recruiters with bulk candidates.

 Where is HireSphere available?

-HireSphere can be used throughout the world, but is supported for United States clients only.
-Be sure to follow local regulations when using HireSphere.
+While HireSphere is available throughout the world, it is supported for US-based clients only.
+Make sure to follow local regulations when using HireSphere.

 Is a credit card required to create an account?

 Nope!
 We want to give you the opportunity to use our tool with ease and without the frustration of having to enter in payment details.
-Go ahead and use HireSphere for free!
+So go ahead and use HireSphere - for free!

 Is my information secure?